gjermundgaraba/bjaanes.github.io/_posts/2015-11-08-smart-home-series-part-2-learning-to-solder-and-failing-at-it.md

 ## Second Hands

-I am not sure if &#8216;Second Hands&#8217; is the correct name of this, but I know could not have done it without it.
+I am not sure if &#8216;Second Hands' is the correct name of this, but I know could not have done it without it.

 It holds the pins and the board while soldering, and that was completely crucial.
-Don&#8217;t try to do this stuff without it.
+Don't try to do this stuff without it.

 [<img class="alignnone wp-image-450 " src="http://gjermundbjaanes.com/wp-content/uploads/2015/11/IMG_0642-e1447004160900.jpg" alt="Second Hands" width="304" height="405" />](http://gjermundbjaanes.com/wp-content/uploads/2015/11/IMG_0642.jpg)